Ask Experts Questions for FREE Help !

 Help!
 I'm not quite sure my analysis was correct.
 I went back and disconnected the line coming from the well and turned the pump on to get a sample of water straight from the well.
 It was black as oil and stunk like rotten eggs.
 So that told me my problem is coming from the well .
 The well pipe is a iron 6" pipe that I was told runs approximately 250 feet deep with the actual pump sitting somewhere around 120'-150'ft.
 I was also informed that this line when drilled had to go through some limestone to get to the aquifier.

-Questions : 1.
-Is the black I get in the water a sulpher bacteria or an iron bacteria.
+Questions : 1. is the black I get in the water a sulpher bacteria or an iron bacteria.
 An initial test for iron shows none or low levels.

 Not your question?
 Ask your question View similar questions

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search